Art ‘Sex’ by Anne Imhof at Tate Modern

 One of the sequences even felt like a Vetements fashion show.
 Douglas started to play a raw metal guitar riff and the performers walked like expressionless fashion models back and forth on the raised pier that became a catwalk.

-A few sequences were performed on a bunk bed with only a top bunk and a ladder which gave it a more intimate character.
-Nomi Ruiz sang a dreamy song on top of the bed that was as peaceful and soothing as a mother singing a night-time lullaby to her child.
+I watched a few sequences that were performed in The Transformer II.
+In the middle of the space stood an object reminiscent of a bunk bed with a ladder and a diving board.
+Nomi Ruiz sang a dreamy song on top of the object that was as peaceful and soothing as a mother singing a night-time lullaby to her child.
 In another scene a female performer was lying on the bed opening a bag of sugar.
 When she poured the sugar slowly through her fingers on the floor another female performer crawled underneath it to take a sugar shower.

-The ‘shower’ scene went over my head, but the audience was captivated by it, watched in earnest without a trace of irony.
-Just like Tino Sehgal’s performances – which he prefers to describe as ‘constructed situations’ – Imhof attracts a young and diverse audience.
+The ‘shower’ scene went over my head, but audience was captivated by it.
+They watched in earnest without a trace of irony.
+Just like Tino Sehgal’s performances – which he prefers to describe as ‘constructed situations’ – Imhof attracts a primarily young and diverse audience.
 Part of the excitement is that the audience becomes part of the art and mingles with the performers.
 Sometimes it is hard to distinguish the audience from the performers as they dress the same.

-The performance brings up a wide range of associations.
-Are there also any links with the title of the performance ‘Sex’?
-Not necessarily to intercourse or erotics but there are to sex and violence.
-In the Transformer II tank there are SM props displayed on the floor such as a stainless steel neck to wrist cuff and a leather whip.
-They are lying next to mattresses which are linked to making love.
-For Imhof, though, the titles of her works are not literally about ‘Angst’ or ‘Sex’ but more about the associations they bring up.
-‘Sex’ brings up an exciting amount of associations.
+The tanks are in the basement of Tate Modern and Imhof brings up associations with things that cannot bear the light of day.
+In the Transformer II tank you can find links with the title of the performance ‘Sex’.
+Not necessarily in terms of intercourse or erotics, but to sex and violence.
+There are SM props displayed on the floor such as a stainless steel neck-to-wrist cuff and a leather whip, making the tank feel like a sex dungeon.
+There are also unnerving associations with drugs; performers lying on grubby mattresses next to a bong – making the tank feel like a crack house.
+For Imhof the titles of her works are not literally about ‘Angst’ or ‘Sex’ but more about the associations they bring up.
+‘Sex’ brings up a roller coaster of associations.